julen

 Fame

 Fame sucks.
 It's hard to imagine wanting something so bad that I'd willingly lay myself open to the carnivorous ramora that attach themselves to the famous.
-Then again, I have no intention of going into the typical glamor fields that'd make me famous: Entertainment, Politics, Crime.
-I never want to hear my name emerging from Joan Rivers' mouth (she might keel over at the horror of how I was dressed, and then I'd feel bad).
-Even at less prominant levels - within your industry or community, relative fame changes the way people react to and interact with you.
+Then again, I have no intention of going into the typical glamor fields that'd make me famous: Entertainment, Politics, Crime -- or even the new glamor fields - saying or doing horrific things that end up on the Internet, or attempting to Influence.
+I used to say that I'd never want to hear my name emerging from Joan Rivers' mouth (she might have keeled over at the horror of how I was dressed, and then I'd feel bad), but I guess I need to upgrade my references now.
+Even at less prominant levels - within your industry or community, relative fame changes the way people react to and interact with you, and it's often a pity.

 Fantasy Football

-I've been a member of Fantasy football leagues for a long time now, and I've never won.
-I've won my division.
-I've come in second more times than I care to admit.
+I was a member of various Fantasy football leagues for over a decade, and I never won.
+Never!
+I won my division.
+I came in second more times than I care to admit.
 I am great at spotting breakout rookies, and yet I can not win.
 I've played in leagues with co-workers, with ex-coworkers, with family.
 I've been the only girl.
 I've been one of several girls.
 It doesn't matter - I can not win that final game.
-I suspect now that I won't achieve that goal before my discomfort with the shear amount of damage done to the players (and the indifference of the league to anything except reducing their liability) kills my interest.
+I just never achieved that goal before my discomfort with the shear amount of damage done to the players (and the indifference of the league to anything except reducing their liability) killed my interest.

 Father